-Formerly the Anglican Memorial Church.
-The new church became St Martin's Memorial Church when it was dedicated.
+Formerly the Anglican Memorial Church, the new church became St Martin's Memorial Church when it was dedicated on 25 March 1925.

-The parishioners presented a tabernacle on the 50th anniversary of the dedication of St Martin's War Memorial Church, 25 March 1925 to 25 March 1975.
-It was dedicated on 6 April 1975 by the Right Reverend Donald N. Shearman, Bishop of Grafton.
+The parishioners presented a tabernacle to the church on 25 March 1975, the 50th anniversary of the dedication.
+The tabernacle was dedicated on 6 April 1975 by the Right Reverend Donald N. Shearman, Bishop of Grafton.

 This gift from the parishioners